safeledger logo

 • SJD Notary Public Offices: You must visit a Notary Public office at the main Sharjah Judicial Department building or its various branches.

-• Online Notary Services: The Sharjah Judicial Department has an online portal that may allow you to complete the notarization process remotely.
+• Online Notary Services: The Sharjah Judicial Department has an online portal to complete the notarization process remotely.
 This typically involves a video conference with a Notary Public to verify your identity and intent, and requires you to have a UAE Pass account.

 • UAE Embassies and Consulates: If the Principal is residing outside the UAE, they can issue a POA by visiting a UAE Embassy or Consulate in their country of residence.
-The POA will then need to be further attested by the UAE's Ministry of Foreign Affairs and International Cooperation (MOFAIC) to be valid for use in Sharjah.
+The POA will then need to be further attested by the UAE’s MOFAIC to be valid for use in Sharjah.

 Required Documents for Issuing a Personal POA in Sharjah